Table of Contents

 The E-Z Out is a staple of Gerber, so it’s not surprising to see Gerber create a rescue version of the knife.
 The blade is 3.5 inches and has a serrated blade with a blunt tip.
 The Kraton handle is bright yellow for increased visibility.

 This isn’t the most expensive knife out there, but it does what it’s meant to quite well.
-It’s easy to just toss it in your glove compartment and forget about it.
+It’s easy just to toss it in your glove compartment and forget about it.

 17. Schrade SCH911R Professionals